Entry requirements

 Papers, monographs and edited collections by our academic staff are regularly published in international journals and by prominent academic publishers.

-We also host two regular research seminars, one organised by staff and another by postgraduates (with both groups participating in both) with papers presented by visiting speakers, staff and postgraduate students.
+We also host two regular research seminars and events organised by staff and by postgraduates, with papers presented by visiting speakers, staff and PhD students.

 Fees and funding